plumvillage/newsletter/src/2024/vi/articles/includes/transmission-gathas-vn.md

 > > On her path pf return, she carries the peaceful light of the moon
 > > As a gracious offering to each living being

+> **Chân Hỷ Tạng**
+> *(Thế danh: Faye Nhi Nguyen)*
+> > By seeing the nature of affinities planted since beginningless time
+> > The authentic fruit of insight reveals itself as a **storehouse of joy**
+> > Walking this ancient path suddenly we realize that there was never a time when we were not wonderful together
+> > Sunflowers waving in the gentle breeze quietly reveal the wondrous Dharma Body

-{% image "article2024/Done-Review of the Year/Lamp transmission/Sr Ly Tuong.JPG", "noFloat lampT" %}
+{% image "article2024/Done-Review of the Year/Lamp transmission/Sr Ly Tuong.JPG", "noFloat" %}
 {% image "article2024/Done-Review of the Year/Lamp transmission/Tuyen-Dang-T-Binh-Minh-1024x683.jpg", "noFloat" %}
 {% image "article2024/Done-Review of the Year/Lamp transmission/Truyen-Dang.-Daya-Heather-Jepsen-1024x682.jpg", "noFloat" %}
 {% image "article2024/Done-Review of the Year/Lamp transmission/Truyen-Dang-Faye-Nhi-Nguyen-1024x682.jpg", "noFloat" %}